Alinshan/Waki-v2/README.md

 - [ ] Show a download button so people can get their images
 - [ ] Add auth and rate limit by email instead of IP
 - [ ] Show people how many credits they have left
-- [ ] Build an image gallery of cool generations w/ their prompts
+- [ ] Build an image gallery of cool generations with their prompts
 - [ ] Add replay functionality so people can replay consistent generations
-- [ ] Add a setting to select between steps (2-5)